 Teachers: Here are a few suggestions and resources to assist you with backing up your Blackboard (Bb) classes and preparing for the transition of your current class content and materials to new classes next school year.
 Also, please review the Annual Blackboard Management Plan.
 This resource has been updated with important information, deadlines and actions you will need to consider over the next school year.
 Continue reading

 In alignment with recent changes to County of Albemarle policy, the School Board approved language updates to Policy GCPC, Employee Retirement, on May 10.
 Changes pertain to VERIP (Voluntary Early Retirement Incentive Plan) employer contribution toward health insurance.
 View the County’s Executive Summary »

 The National Council of Teachers of Mathematics (NCTM) offers grants, scholarships and awards to help math teachers, prospective teachers, and other math educators improve the teaching and learning of mathematics.
-Funding opportunities with a deadline of May 5, 2017, include: Continue reading
+Funding opportunities with a deadline of November 3, 2017, include: Continue reading

 Teachers: Interested in doing some division-level curriculum work this summer?
 Visit the Summer Work 2017 Google form to view the summer work options.
 Selecting a project signals your interest in doing the work, not a commitment to do the work.
 Submit the form by June 5, and a Lead Coach will contact you by June 9.